How to Plan a Month of Content in 30 Minutes

 Blog post on Monday

-Carousel or LinkedIn post on Wednesday
+LinkedIn carousel or quote post on Wednesday

 Email to your list on Friday (repurposed from the blog)